cryogen-project/cryogen/evalapply.io/resources/templates/md/posts/2016-04-03-first-post.md

 I really wanted to add the following quote to this first post:
 > Wishful thinking is essential to good engineering. ([Source](https://www.youtube.com/watch?v=erHp3r6PbJk&t=50m35s))

-I feel that it somehow related to what I am doing here, but I cannot exactly pinpoint it.
+I feel that it is somehow related to what I am doing here, but I cannot exactly pinpoint it.
 Maybe I can explain it after the blog has sharpened my thinking.

 The blog is created with [Cryogen](http://cryogenweb.org/) -- a static site content generator built in Clojure.
 At the moment I am writing this I am using the default template and features of Cryogen.
 If I can hold on to my commitment and also blog about improving the site itself I hope it will look like something in a year or two.
 Stay tuned. :)